 “The Chairman arrived in Ipswich, and I was called into his office.
-Unbeknown to me, I was going to be sacked, as he didn’t think having an in-house marketing department was a good return on investment.
-But something I said or did, changed his mind; I ended up not only keeping my job, but extending my remit to do work for Peterhouse as well.”
+Unbeknown to me, I was going to be sacked, as he didn’t think having an inhouse marketing section was a good return on investment.
+But something I said, or did, changed his mind; I ended up not only keeping my job, but extending my remit to do work for Peterhouse as well.”

 In 2001, Sue was 38, assessing what she wanted to do with her life and thoughts turned to doing something for her.

 “There was a lot of things going on in my life at that time.
 Dad had recently had a heart transplant after contracting a virus, so the family were still getting used to that.
 Plus, I suffer from endometriosis, and I was having increasing attacks.
 I had no warning they were coming on and I was worried I might be in a meeting or on a construction site when I had one.
 There were also changes happening internally in the company.

 These were the spur Sue needed to leave Jackson and, with their encouragement and three months paid garden leave, she set up her own business, Stratton PR, with Jackson as her first client.

 “I’d been going for a couple of years when I was introduced to Barnes Construction.
 I helped them with publicising their 25th anniversary and I was then asked to continue working for them.
 18 years later, I still do their PR and working relationships have developed into friendships.”

 With the business growing, Sue moved into her own premises, building a team, with work that included handling crisis PR.